Struggling to find energy efficiency funding?

 This support offer has come to end as of December 2022.
 As energy prices skyrocket for businesses, we’ve gained new funding to support organisations in Oxford City.
 If you have a building in Oxford City and want fully funded energy efficiency support, you should get in touch.
 Our experienced team can provide energy assessments and…

-Pietersen Fine Furniture is a Thame business specialising in the manufacture and installation of bespoke furniture and fitted interiors.
-Determined to reduce waste and trim costs while maintaining their high standards, they turned to Energy Solutions Oxfordshire (ESOx) for a comprehensive energy efficiency assessment.
-Understanding the importance of sustainability in their industry, Pietersen Fine Furniture…
+Pietersen Fine Furniture is a business specialising in the manufacture and installation of bespoke furniture and fitted interiors.
+Their main building is a 1960s industrial unit, which is mostly made up of workshop space, with a small office, toilet block, and kitchenette too.
+Determined to reduce waste and trim costs while maintaining their high standards,…

 Previously, the Centre used a mix of gas heaters and electric heating, which were old and insufficient to heat the rooms adequately.
 However, following an energy efficiency assessment and with the help of part-funding, they replaced the outdated system with new central heating.